-Name Comments

-encoding parameter No longer needed as the use of encodings other than UTF-8 is deprecated.
-Encoding

-to cx_Oracle. is handled internally between cx_Oracle and Oracle Database.

-connect()

-nencoding parame- No longer needed as the use of encodings other than UTF-8 is deprecated.

-ter to cx_Oracle.

-connect()

-encoding parameter No longer needed as the use of encodings other than UTF-8 is deprecated.

-to cx_Oracle.

-SessionPool()

-nencoding parame- No longer needed as the use of encodings other than UTF-8 is deprecated.

-ter to cx_Oracle.

-SessionPool()

-Connection.maxBytesPerCh na Nactum ger needed as the use of encodings other than UTF-8 is deprecated.
-The con-

-stant value 4 can be used instead.

-Positional parame- Replace with keyword parameters in order to comply with the Python database API.

-ters to cx_Oracle.

-connect()

-Positional parame- Replace with keyword parameters in order to comply with the Python database API.

-ters to cx_Oracle.

-SessionPool()

-threaded parameter The value of this parameter is ignored.
-Threading is now always used.

-to cx_Oracle.

-SessionPool()

-waitTimeout parame- Replace with parameter name wait_timeout

-ter to cx_Oracle.
+Name Comments No longer needed as the use of encodings other than UTF-8 is deprecated.
+Encoding encoding parameter is handled internally between cx_Oracle and Oracle Database. cx Oracle. connect() nencoding No longer needed as the use of encodings other than UTF-8 is deprecated. parameter to cx Oracle. connect() parameter No longer needed as the use of encodings other than UTF-8 is deprecated. encoding cx_Oracle.
+SessionPool() No longer needed as the use of encodings other than UTF-8 is deprecated. nencoding parameter to cx_Oracle.
+SessionPool() Connection.maxBytesPerChaNnottemger needed as the use of encodings other than UTF-8 is deprecated.
+The constant value 4 can be used instead.
+Replace with keyword parameters in order to comply with the Python database API.
+Positional parameters to cx_Oracle. connect() Replace with keyword parameters in order to comply with the Python database API.
+Positional parameters to cx_Oracle.
 SessionPool()